juicedata/juicefs/docs/en/reference/command_reference.md

 #### Options

 `--uid value, -u value`<br />
-track only specified UIDs(separated by comma ,)
+only track specified UIDs (separated by comma ,)

 `--gid value, -g value`<br />
-track only specified GIDs(separated by comma ,)
+only track specified GIDs(separated by comma ,)

 `--pid value, -p value`<br />
-track only specified PIDs(separated by comma ,)
+only track specified PIDs(separated by comma ,)

 `--interval value`<br />
 flush interval in seconds; set it to 0 when replaying a log file to get an immediate result (default: 2)